alipandidan/netellerdisk/README.md

 # NetEllerDisk

-NetEllerDisk is simple Python script which is born for the sole porpose of utilizing disk and network resources in parallel to detect the actual bottleneck in complex environments
+NetEllerDisk is a simple Python script which is born for the sole porpose of utilizing disk and network resources in parallel to detect the actual bottleneck in complex environments

 ## Usage